Cinema of Turkey: Legal issues

 Although the need for a cinema law has been frequently debated throughout the history of the Turkish Republic, until 1986 no specific law or regulation had been developed.
 While films have generally been treated as goods subject to laws regarding taxation, content-wise they were controlled by commissions that have been often criticized for being mechanisms of censorship.

 In the 1930s, some members of the parliament raised the issue of whether films would have a bad impact on children.
 This was a popular theme at that time, not just in Turkey, but also in the United States and elsewhere in the world.
-Later, in the 1960s, a debate around the so-called "Baykam Law" became quite famous for the tension it created amongst the parliamentarians and the stakeholders in the industry.
+Later, in the 1960s, a debate around the so-called "Baykam Law" which was proposed by Suphi Baykam became quite famous for the tension it created amongst the parliamentarians and the stakeholders in the industry.
 In 1977 and 1978, further discussions for a cinema law have been held, but without any result.

 Finally, in 1986, a cinema law, though highly criticised by members of the industry and the cinema intelligentsia of that time, was passed by the parliament and has since been the fundamental legislative document regarding cinema issues in Turkey.
 The new law aimed to ensure support for those working in cinema and music.
 A reorganization of the film industry began in 1987 to address problems and assure its development.
 The Ministry of Culture established the "Professional Union of Owners of Turkish Works of Cinema" the same year.

 The "Copyrights and General Directorate of Cinema" was founded in 1989 as well as a "Support Fund for the Cinema and Musical Arts".
 This fund is used to provide financial support to the film sector.